-Note: If you set Standby Mode to Communication On, you can use a web browser to select settings and control projection even if the projector is in standby mode.
+Note: If you set Standby Mode to Communication On in the ECO menu, you can use a web browser to select settings and control projection even if the projector is in standby mode.

 - 1. Make sure the projector is turned on. - 2.
 Start your web browser on a computer or device connected to the network. - 3.
 Type the projector's IP address into the browser's address box and press the computer's Enter key. - 4.
 Select the icon.